code4romania/seismic-risc/README.md

 - <https://docs.docker.com/install/>
 - <https://docs.docker.com/compose/install/>

-The versions the Makefile was tested with are:
+The Docker versions the Makefile was tested with are:

 ```shell script
 $ docker --version